vicoGar/Linksapp/README.md

-# Linksapp
+# Project Name: Linksapp
+# Created by: Victor Garcia
+# Date: 2022, February 17
-PHP app to save URL links into an small Database
+# Description: PHP app to save URL links into an small Database